 by Sasha Nimmo

 A recent study of Australian teenagers with chronic fatigue syndrome found CFS impacted their development of academic, cognitive and social skills.
-Students with CFS missed an average of 42% of classes over a term, 37% more than their healthy peers.
+Students with CFS missed an average of 42% of classes over a term, while the control group missed 5%.
 The study recommends school staff be trained to understand chronic fatigue syndrome and its impact on students.

 Melbourne scientists, led by Dr Sarah Knight at Murdoch Children’s Research Institute, studied 39 teenagers with chronic fatigue syndrome and 28 control subjects.
 Researchers gathered subjective and objective measures of school functioning, plus fatigue and emotional symptoms.

 Published in Frontiers in Pediatrics (Pediatric Neurology), the study examined school participation, academic performance and ‘school connectedness’ in students with chronic fatigue syndrome (pediatric definitition by Jason et al 2006) aged between 13 and 17.
 The authors acknowledge study may not be representative as participants were recruited from The Royal Children’s Hospital in Melbourne and required to attend the hospital in person for the academic assessment.
 Therefore, those who were too sick to attend were not included in the study, nor those with mild cases managed by their GP.
 The small sample size was also acknowledged, along with the participants being drawn from high socio-economic status families.